bitprophet/releases/README.rst

 * Create a Sphinx document named ``changelog.rst`` with a top-level header followed by a bulleted list.
-* Bullet list items should use the ``:support:``, ``:feature:`` or ``:bug:`` roles to mark issues, or ``:release:`` to mark a release.
-These special roles must be the first element in each list item.

-    * Line-items that do not start with any issue role will be considered bugs (both in terms of inclusion in releases, and formatting) and, naturally, will not be given a hyperlink.

 * List items are to be ordered chronologically with the newest ones on top.

     * As you fix issues, put them on the top of the list.